zephyrproject-rtos/trusted-firmware-m/docs/user_guides/services/tfm_sst_integration_guide.md

 `sst_object_table.c` - Contains the object system table implementation which complements the object system to manage all object in the SST area.
-The object table has an entry for each object stored in the object system and keeps track of its version.
+The object table has an entry for each object stored in the object system and keeps track of its version and owner.

 `sst_encrypted_object.c` - Contains an implementation to manipulate encrypted objects in the SST object system.

-`sst_asset_management.c` - Contains asset's access policy management code.

 `sst_utils.c` - Contains common and basic functionalities used across the SST service code.

 ### Flash Filesystem Interface
-`flash_fs/sst_flash_fs.h` - Abstracts the flash filesystem operations for the secure storage service.
+`flash_fs/sst_flash_fs.h` - Abstracts the flash filesystem operations used by the secure storage service.
 The purpose of this abstraction is to have the ability to plug-in other filesystems or filesystem proxys (supplicant).